BuongiornoTexas/rsrtools/README.rst

 - Clone my profile into the Testing profile.
-This is very useful if you want to test song lists based on played counts, score attack, mastery, etc. The command line workflow in the following section explains how to clone your profile.
+This is very useful if you want to test song lists based on played counts, score attack, mastery, etc. The command line work flow in the following section explains how to clone your profile.

 - Try out the song filters on the Testing profile.